crewjam/blog/content/post/gerrit-helpers.md

 +++
 date = "2015-08-27T15:40:05-07:00"
-draft = true
-title = "Command line helpers for Gerrit" image = "/images/EA-6B_Prowler_maintenance_check.jpg"
+title = "Command line helpers for Gerrit" image = "/images/il_570xN.483625064_rldm.jpg"
 +++

-We use (and love, for reasons I'll describe in a future post) Gerrit for our pre-commit code review.
+At work we use Gerrit for pre-commit code review.
+I [described the reasons previously](/gerrit-code-review/).
 Here are some handy shell helpers to make working with gerrit reviews a bit quicker.
-The full script is [here](http://xxx)
+The full script is [here](/gerrit-helpers.sh)

 Assumptions: